Mars-tin/fast-stripe-calling/README.md

-# NaiveStripe
+# Fast HiC Feature Extraction

-Python script for calling stripes from HiC contact maps.
+Python script for calling features from HiC contact maps.
 This is a naive version.

 - Input: `.hic` file
 - Output: a `.bedpe` 2D annotation and `.signal` file